qped-eu/mass/src/tutorials/qped-style.md

 }
 ```
 ## <a id="style-create-the-design-settings-file"></a>Create The Style Checker config
-In this tutorial, we configure a small selection of settings that will be used to run the checker
+In this tutorial, we will configure a small selection of settings that will be used to run the checker.

 ### <a id="style-settings-we-want-to-use"></a>Settings We Want To Use

-In this example, to keep things simple, we want to check the class Bag for tow different coding style metrics:
+In this example, to keep things simple, we want to check the class Bag for two different coding style metrics:
 - Length of each method should be smaller than 10 lines.
-- Each class should maximal have three fields
+- Each class should have three fields at most

 ### <a id="style-build-the-json-file"></a>Config as JSON
 Use the following JSON to config the style checker